Empire with a Dark Secret

 - Veracia, largest and (at least until recently) most powerful nation in the world of Errant Story, is pretty much founded on this trope.

 - The corruption and violence of the French colonial empire was a big taboo in French society until its collapse and it kept existing until today.
 Many French today still do not know that one of the worst famines in history happened in Algeria after France conquered it.

-- In fact, just about any country with a history of imperialism that wants to promote national pride in the present day is apt to suffer from this trope to some extent.
-Imperialism is an ugly business and the best way to deal with that ugliness, in the minds of some 'patriots', is to sweep it under the carpet and focus on the 'good' parts.
+- In fact, just about any and every country with a history of imperialism that wants to promote national pride in the present day is apt to suffer from this trope to some extent.
+Imperialism is an ugly business, and even the most "benign" empires were more than happy to ruthlessly suppress subject peoples and engage in cynical profiteering off the backs of their imperial provinces while under the guise of some great civilising mission (and of course some nations such as the post colonial american nations or 20th century Communist states proclaimed they were totally not empires and were in fact anti imperial republics....not that this stopped them engaging in acts of blatant imperialism).
+The best way to deal with that ugliness, in the minds of some 'patriots', is to sweep it under the carpet and focus on the 'good' parts.
 Let's not put any specific examples.

 - In the Soviet Union, the existence of the Molotov-Ribbentrop Pact with Nazi Germany was vigorously denied by the Communist authorities until 1989.
 Likewise, the 1940 massacre of Polish officers in Katyn was vigorously denied as being a Soviet atrocity, the blame being laid on Nazi Germany between the massacre's discovery in 1943 and the opening of Soviet records in 1990, following the USSR's collapse.